Unreal-Dan/RekordBoxSongExporter/README.md

 Standard port forwarding rules apply for connections outside of your local network, the connection is not encrypted and this is intended for LAN use.

-At the moment the server lacks dynamic configuration capabilities, the only way to configure the server is to recompile it with different options.
-Dynamic configuration may come in the future if it's wanted.
+The server should utilize all the same configuration options that are setup in the Launcher.